How can I then return in happy plight,

 Email Poem |

-Analysis and Comments on Sonnet XXVIII
+Comments, Analysis, and Meaning on Sonnet XXVIII

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Sonnet XXVIII here.